TritonDataCenter/sdc-headnode/README.md

     - see the [Build Specification][buildspec] and
       [Automating Headnode Setup][autosetup] sections below for more information.

-  - `make coal` - this requires an internet connection, and will download images of all services.
+  - `make coal` - this requires an Internet connection, and will download images of all services.
 This can take quite some time.
 If this fails, please see the 'Build Prerequisites' and/or 'Debugging' sections below.